Co-production of feature films, with a Swedish minority producer

 The application should include:

-• An evaluation form with documentation that confirms points• A full screenplay • Details of the co-operation between the Swedish producer and the major producer (both previous and future projects) • Specification of the Swedish artistic and technical involvement • Budget in SEK with a specific column to specify the Swedish spend • Financing plan in SEK, with a detailed specification of the Swedish contribution, including possible LOI/LOC • Distribution plan, including minimum LOI or the like • Time schedule
+• A full screenplay • Details of the co-operation between the Swedish producer and the major producer (both previous and future projects) • Specification of the Swedish artistic and technical involvement • Budget in SEK with a specific column to specify the Swedish spend • Financing plan in SEK, with a detailed specification of the Swedish contribution, including possible LOI/LOC • Distribution plan, including minimum LOI or the like • Time schedule

 NOTE – The application and supporting documents form the basis on which the Swedish Film Institute's evaluation is made.
 Deviations from these may change the evaluation of the project.